Partnership Ref.: |

 - The accountability of the staff and the people out in the field

-Bright Hope World and Pro Christo have a special relationship in Zambia.
+Bright Hope World and Pro Christo/OM have a special relationship in Zambia.
 At the end of 2006, in the course of conversation it became evident that Pro Christo was struggling with space to grow and their rented facilities were not adequate.
 Discussions began and towards the middle of 2007 it was agreed that BHW would donate some land at Maplehurst Farm (ZAM21) for the development of a new training facility.
-Therefore at the end of 2007 the development was commenced and over the next few years a facility will be built.
+The facility has now been completed, with a large hall, offices, training rooms and staff accommodation.

 Melvin and Veronica Chiombe